gravitational/teleport/rfd/0022-ssh-agent-forwarding.md

 Machine.

-When running `tsh ssh`, a user may have _two_ independent key agents running: their own (which we will call the _User Key Agent_), and an ephemeral one inside the `tsh` process itself (the _Teleport Key Agent_).
+When running `tsh ssh`, a user may have _two_ independent key agents running: their own (which we will call the _System Key Agent_), and an ephemeral one inside the `tsh` process itself (the _Teleport Key Agent_).
 The Teleport Key Agent is populated with the contents of the user's `.tsh` directory.

-The `tsh ssh` client _also_ offers a `-A` option to forward a Key Agent to the Remote Machine, but it will only ever forward the Teleport Key Agent, not the User Key Agent.
+The `tsh ssh` client _also_ offers a `-A` option to forward a Key Agent to the Remote Machine, but it will only ever forward the Teleport Key Agent, not the System Key Agent.
 This is surprising behaviour to a user accustomed to OpenSSH.
 The user finds that keys they expected to be available to them in the session on the Remote Machine are not available.